 Deer Sausage Gravy Biscuits are so easy to make.
 Ground venison sausage is browned and flour and milk are added to create a delicious gravy.

 I’ve watched my mom bake biscuits since I was knee-high to a grasshopper, never using measurements or a recipe.
-She’s been baking them since she was eighty years old.
+She’s been baking them since she was eight years old.

 Grab my mama’s biscuit recipe if you’re making homemade biscuits to go with the deer sausage gravy.